Australian Mobile Laundry Trailers

 1942 -1943

-With wartime conditions causing difficulties in obtaining new stocks of battledress, blankets, greatcoats, shirts and woollen underwear it was considered utilising the mobile field laundry to provide economies by renewing part worn articles.
-Therefore, on 30 Sept 1942 as the NZ Divisional Mobile Laundry Unit was disbanded the NZ Base Laundry was established as a unit if the NZEF.[15]
+Amid the challenges posed by wartime conditions, acquiring new stocks of essential items such as battledress, blankets, greatcoats, shirts, and woollen underwear became increasingly difficult.
+To address this issue and make more efficient use of available resources, there was a proposal to utilize the mobile field laundry to renew partially worn articles.
+Consequently, on 30 September 1942, as the NZ Divisional Mobile Laundry Unit was disbanded, the NZ Base Laundry was established as a unit within the NZEF.[15]

 base launder forming

-Taking over the equipment of the disbanded Div Mobile Laundry unit, the NZ Base Laundry was located at Maadi camp in Cairo, Egypt,[16] with an establishment of one officer and 20 Other Ranks.
-It was estimated that over a twelve-month period, the following items could be processed through the Base Laundry for Non-Divisional and Divisional units of the NZEF;
+Assuming responsibility for the equipment previously used by the disbanded Divisional Mobile Laundry unit, the NZ Base Laundry was situated at Maadi camp in Cairo, Egypt.
+The unit had an establishment comprising one officer and 20 Other Ranks.
+It was projected that over the course of twelve months, the NZ Base Laundry could process the following quantities of items for both Non-Divisional and Divisional units within the NZEF:

-The NZ Base Laundry Unit was disbanded on 30 September 1943,[18] and the following day, the NZ Mobile Laundry was formed as a unit of the NZEF.
-In October 1943, the NZ Division, including the NZ Mobile Laundry Unit, moved secretly from Egypt to southern Italy, and on the 18th of October 1943, the NZ Mobile Bath unit was formed in Italy as a unit of the NZEF.[19]
+On 30 September 1943, the NZ Base Laundry Unit was officially disbanded.
+Just one day later, on 1 October 1943, the NZ Mobile Laundry was established as a new unit within the NZEF.[18]
+During the same month, in October 1943, the NZ Division, along with the newly formed NZ Mobile Laundry Unit, conducted a covert move from Egypt to the southern regions of Italy.
+On 18 October 1943, in Italy, the NZ Mobile Bath Unit was also created, becoming an integral part of the NZEF.[19]

 Mobile laundry 1943